Kitware/CMake/Help/manual/cmake-cxxmodules.7.rst

 .. versionadded:: 3.28

 C++ 20 introduced the concept of "modules" to the language.
-The design requires build systems to order compilations among each other to satisfy ``import`` statements reliably.
+The design requires build systems to order compilations to satisfy ``import`` statements reliably.
 CMake's implementation asks the compiler to scan source files for module dependencies during the build, collates scanning results to infer ordering constraints, and tells the build tool how to dynamically update the build graph.

 Compilation Strategy
 ====================

 With C++ modules, compiling a set of C++ sources is no longer embarrassingly parallel.
-That is, any given source may first require the compilation of another source file first in order to provide a "CMI" (compiled module interface) or "BMI" (binary module interface) that C++ compilers use to satisfy ``import`` statements in other sources.
-With headers, sources could share their declarations so that any consumers could compile independently.
+That is, any given source may require the compilation of another source file first in order to provide a "BMI" (or "CMI") that C++ compilers use to satisfy ``import`` statements in other sources.
+With included headers, sources could share their declarations so that any consumers could compile independently.
 With modules, declarations are now generated into these BMI files by the compiler during compilation based on the contents of the source file and its ``export`` statements.

-The order necessary for compilation requires build-time resolution of the ordering because the order is controlled by the contents of the sources.
-This means that the ordering needs extracted from the source during the build to avoid regenerating the build graph via a configure and generate phase for every source change to get a correct build.
+That means that, in order to get a correct build without regenerating the build graph via a configure and generate phase for every source change, the ordering needs to be extracted from the source during the build phase.

-The general strategy is to use a "scanner" to extract the ordering dependency information and update the build graph with new edges between existing edges by taking the per-source scan results (represented by `P1689R5`_ files) and "collating" the dependencies within a target and to modules produced by targets visible to the target.
-The primary task is to generate "module map" files to pass to each compile rule with the paths to the BMIs needed to satisfy ``import`` statements.
-The collator also has tasks to use the build-time information to fill out information including ``install`` rules for the module interface units, their BMIs, and properties for any exported targets with C++ modules.
+Build systems must be able to order these compilations within the build graph.
+There are multiple strategies that are suitable for this, but each has advantages and disadvantages.
+CMake uses a "scanning" step strategy, which is the most visible modules-related change for CMake users in the context of the build.
+CMake provides multiple ways to control the scanning behavior of source files.

 .. _`P1689R5`: https://www.open-std.org/jtc1/sc22/wg21/docs/papers/2022/p1689r5.html